The UK's most inspirational co-ops, chosen by you

 The Co-operative of the Year Award Categories

-Leading Co-operative of the Year 2018
+Leading Co-operative of the Year 2019

-Inspiring Co-operative of the Year 2018
+Inspiring Co-operative of the Year 2019

-Breakthrough Co-operative of the Year 2018
+Breakthrough Co-operative of the Year 2019

-Co-operative Council of the Year 2018
+Co-operative Council of the Year 2019 (sponsored by CCIN)

 "As a member owned society, this award win is particularly important to us because it was voted for by our members.
 The fact that they took the time to go online and support us shows that they are really excited and engaged with the work we’re doing in their local community."
-Ben Reid, Chief Executive of The Midcounties Co-operative, Co-operative of the Year winner in 2015
+Ben Reid, Chief Executive of The Midcounties Co-operative, Co-operative of the Year winner in 2015 and 2018

-- Online voting took place from 4 May to 15 June.
+- Online voting took place from 6 May to 13 June.
 There is no provision for voting by any offline means

-How to nominate a co-op
+How to nominate a co-op or individual

 What makes for a good nomination